The red flags that could help you spot non-compliance

 - Indebtedness - always asking for overtime, or looking for a second job

-- Alcoholism - known or suspected to have become drink dependent, and their work has become careless
+- Substance abuse - known or suspected to have become dependent on alcohol or drugs, and their work has become careless

 - Gambling - known or suspected to be gambling (in person or online), boasts of winning to colleagues, and shows intermittent signed of living beyond their means and indebtedness

 - Never away - doesn’t take more than two or three consecutive days off, or continue to work remotely when on leave

 - Weekend or evening word - always willing to stay late or work at weekends when no incentive to do so

 - Overly protective of clients - never wants anyone else to speak or deal with certain clients, never allows anyone access to certain client files, becomes uncharacteristically angry if someone attempts to do so

 - Lack training - never takes their compliance training or attend workshops (even when mandatory) and/or regularly fails training assessments

 - A disgruntled employee - one overlooked for promotion (often consistently), no regular pay increases of bonuses.

 Of course, just because someone appears to be flaunting their money a bit more, or appears to have a problem with alcohol, doesn't mean they must be up to something non-compliant.
 The majority of the time it will have nothing to do with compliance.
 However, it's important to be aware that these could be red flags for non-compliance.